justinbansal/imsolazy.com/_posts/2020-09-09-simple-steps-for-saving-like-a-pro.markdown

 ![List your expenses ]({{ "assets/images/saving-money/list.jpg" | absolute_url }})
 <span>Photo by <a href="https://unsplash.com/@glenncarstenspeters?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Glenn Carstens-Peters</a> on <a href="https://unsplash.com/s/photos/list-expense?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 I have six columns that I add to my spreadsheet so that I can get the full picture on every expense.
-These include the date for when I spent the money, the expense amount, the restaurant or establishment at which the expense was made, a description/reason for the expense, and a final column for any comments that I need for myself.
+These include the date, the expense amount, the restaurant or establishment at which the purchase was made, a description/reason for the expense, and a final column for any comments that I need for myself.

 Here’s an example: